EricJWHuang/leadership/manager-readme.md

     - A team player which means we only win if we all win.
 No egos and heroes.
 It is not about being a hero but jumping in and contributing to the successful delivery of the team’s mission
         - **We success and fail as a team instead of individuals**
     - **A thinker not an order taker**.
 Be autonomous &amp; self-managing (I will share as much as I can on goals & context & problems & why)
+        - I will try to be last to speak and express my opinions so that you could think and feel contribution
     - You build it, you run it
     - Let me know what you need from me to be successful in your role